christopher-evans/chromium-screenshot/docs/index.md

 # Chromium Screenshot

-Screenshot server using Chromium and Puppeteer.
+Screenshot server using Chromium and Puppeteer